tenaciousprevailer/employee-portal/README.md

 6. prod environment

 ## How to Start application
-Invoke `./start.sh` to bring up the application.
+Invoke `./start.sh start` to bring up the application.
 The script brings up all the required containers up using `docker-compose`

 ## Required Use Cases (please refer swagger doc for more details):